-HP OmniBook 2000/5700 User's Guide
+HP OmniBook 5700 User's Guide

-(Windows for Workgroups)
+(Windows 95)

-HP OMNIBOOK 2000/5700 USER'S GUIDE 4
+HP OMNIBOOK 5700 USER'S GUIDE 4

 Using This Online Manual 4

 Finding More Information 4

 Notice 4

 1. GETTING COMFORTABLE 6

 Identifying Parts of the OmniBook 6

 Adjusting the Display 8

-To adjust the display
+To adjust the display 8

 Using the Pointing Device 9

 To use the pointing device

-To clean the pointing device
+To clean the pointing device 9

-Using Sound 11
+Using Sound

-To adjust the speaker volume 11
+To adjust the speaker volume

 To connect a microphone, speakers, or headphones

 To record and play sound 12

-Using the OmniBook Keyboard 13
+Using the OmniBook Keyboard

-To tilt the keyboard 13
+To tilt the keyboard

 To use special features of the OmniBook keyboard 13

 Learning About Windows 15

-To learn about Windows 15
+To learn about Windows

 2. OPERATING THE OMNIBOOK 16

-2. Of ENATING THE OWNIBOOK
+2. 01 ENATING THE CHINESOOK

 Checking the Status of the OmniBook 16

 Starting and Stopping the OmniBook 18

 To start the OmniBook

 To stop the OmniBook

 To reset and restart the OmniBook 20

 Using Storage Devices

 To install the floppy drive 22

-T
+To remove the CD-ROM or floppy drive

-To insert and eject a floppy disk
+To insert and eject a floppy disk 24

-To install the CD-ROM drive 24

 To insert and remove a CD 25

 To insert a PC card 25

 To remove a PC card 27

 3. MANAGING BATTERY POWER 28

-5. MANAGING BATTENTT OWER

 Monitoring Battery Power

 To get the battery status 28

 Recharging and Replacing Batteries

 To recharge the battery or run on ac power

 To replace the battery

 To install a second battery 31

 Controlling Battery Power

 To respond to a low-battery warning

 To save battery power

 To change how power is managed 32

 4. PROTECTING YOUR OMNIBOOK 34

-Attaching a Security Cable
+Attaching a Security Cable 3/1

-To attach a security cable 34
+To attach a security cable

-Setting Up Password Protection
+Setting Up Password Protection 35

-To record your name or other PC identification 35
+To record your name or other PC identification

 To set up password security

-To delete a password 37
+To delete a password.

 Protecting Your Data 38

-To repair and clean up a disk 38
+To repair and clean up a disk

-To delete a set of OmniBook files 38
+To delete a set of OmniBook files

-5. USING THE PERSONAL INFORMATION APPLIC ATIONS 40
+5. USING THE PERSONAL INFORMATION APPLICATIO NS 39

-5. CONCETTE LEGGRAL IN CHIRATION AT LIC A 1 10 110 40

 Managing Your Time with Appointment Book

-To start Appointment Book

-To view your appointments
+To start Appointment Book To view your appointments

 To change to a different day, month, or year

 To add a new appointment

 To add a new event

 To delete an appointment or event

-To run a program automatically 44
+To run a program automatically 42

 Listing People in Phone Book

 To start Phone Book

 To add a person to the list

-To search for a person 46
+To search for a person 44

 Getting Answers from HP Financial Calculator

-To start HP Calculator 47
+To start HP Calculator 45